LinkedBlades/legends-docs/docs/introduction.md

 # League of Legends Damage Calculator/Optimizer

-Despite the huge popularity of the game, there is a notorious lack of tools and resources for players who would like to test and deepen their knowledge about the game.
+Despite the huge popularity of the game, there is a notorious lack of tools and resources for players who would like to test and deepen their knowledge about the game, specifically in the subject of optimizing damage output.
 Although the game itself provides a practice tool for players who look to test out characters capabilities, the functionality of it is limited, restricted to one character (or “champions” as there are called in game) at the time, having to use external tools such as notepad or excel to keep track of results and a lack of control of multiple variables making the theorycrafting and testing for the game inefficient and bothersome.

 ## The proposal